 These days, if you want to create cinematic quality content all you have to do is go to your local electronics store and pick up an HDSLR camera and start producing your backyard indie.
 As long as you take time to understand lighting and camera angles, your end result will look pretty amazing.

-Thanks to all these platforms found at Distribber (yes, they are back and they pay me to promote) – Anyway, you can now get your movie into sites like Hulu, Amazon, iTunes and other VOD outlets – Without giving away all of your rights (for life) to some distributor who will likely never pay you what they promised.
+Thanks to flat fee for service aggregators, for a little investment you can now get your movie into sites like Google Play, iTunes and other VOD outlets – Without giving away all of your rights (for life) to some distributor who will likely never pay you what they promised.

 What does this mean for Modern MovieMakers?